-Front Facade: At least 40% of the Primary Facade must be placed within 10' of the required minimum Front Yard Setback
+Front Facade: At least 40% of the Primary Facade must be placed at the required minimum Front Yard Setback.

 Local Drive Accessed Garages: Shall be a maximum of 24 feet wide.
 Garages must be placed at either 5' from the edge of the Local Drive or a minimum of 20' from the edge of the Local Drive.